This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Sources of information are listed at the bottom of the article.
 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 Calretinin is a protein that acts as a biomarker for mesothelioma.
 Research shows that it may be useful in confirming a mesothelioma diagnosis and differentiating it from other types of cancers.
-Calretinin may even prove to be part of a viable new therapy for treating mesothelioma.
+Calretinin may even prove to be a possible target in developing a new therapy for treating mesothelioma.